Manipulating Content: The SlingPostServlet

 The simplest and most common use case, probably, is content creation and modification.
 We already saw an example above in the quickstart section.
 In this section we elaborate more on the concrete stuff.

-First, the request URL indicates the actual repository node to be handled.
-If the URL addresses an existing node, the request parameters just provide values for the properties to be set on the existing node.
+First, the request URL indicates the actual resource to be handled.
+If the URL addresses an existing resource, the request parameters just provide values for the properties to be set on the existing resource.

-- If the resource path ends with a /* or / the name of the item is automatically created using a name creation algorithm taking into account various request parameters.
+• If the resource path ends with a /* or / the name of the resource is automatically created using a name creation algorithm taking into account various request parameters.

-- Otherwise the resource path is used as the path and name of the new item.
+• Otherwise the resource path is used as the path and name of the new resource.

 In both cases the path may still include selectors and extensions, which are cut off the path before finding out, what to do.

-To illustrate this algorithm, lets look at some examples:
+To illustrate this algorithm, lets look at some examples (and check the PostServletCreateTest in case of doubt):

 Setting Property Values